AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57394-incorrect-product-sorting-by-multiple-sort-fields-in-graphql.md

 ## Issue

-Products are incorrectly sorted when using multiple sort attributes in [!DNL GraphQL]
+Products are incorrectly sorted when using multiple sort attributes in [!DNL GraphQL].

 <u>Steps to reproduce</u>: